Paul Charpentier

-Paul Charpentier (born 1 May 2000) is an Argentine professional footballer who plays as a forward for Nueva Chicago.
+Paul Charpentier (born 1 May 2000) is an Argentine professional footballer who plays as a forward for Paraguayan club Atlético Tembetary on loan from Nueva Chicago.

 Club career

 Charpentier got his senior career underway with Nueva Chicago.
 The 2016–17 campaign in Primera B Nacional saw Charpentier make the breakthrough into senior, professional football, with the forward coming off the substitutes bench in a defeat away to Juventud Unida on 21 June 2017 for his debut; he was aged seventeen at the time.
 He made four more appearances that season, whilst also netting his first goal during a home match with eventual champions Argentinos Juniors in July.
 In 2017, Charpentier had a trial with River Plate; without the permission of Nueva Chicago, who accused them of tapping up the player.

+In January 2025, Charpentier was loaned out to Chilean club Deportes Limache.
+In the second half of the same year, he switched to Paraguayan club Atlético Tembetary.

 International career

 In February 2018, Charpentier received a call-up to train with the Argentina U19s.